 3. Make dua – Tell him everything that concerns you

 Have nobody to talk to?
 Need to release all the feelings and tensions you had bottled inside yourself?
 Talk to Allah through dua.
+Make dua to overcome difficulties of your life.
 Tell Him what you seek – tell Him the peace you are looking for.
+Dua for hardship is the direct connection with Allah you can make to overcome hardships.

 4. Give a lot of sadaqah